mmckinst/RHCE-RHEL-6/README.md

 ```
 yum -y install emacs-nox nc lynx wget curl system-config-firewall-tui setools policycoreutils-python bind-utils
 cp /etc/skel/.emacs ~/
-# edit require-final-newline to be t
+# edit require-final-newline to be t. lots of things don't work if the file does not end with a newline.
 ```

 ## Test taking tips